 worldwide in 2012, with the UK side particularly strong thanks in a large part to two record-breaking sales at Goodwood in June and September.

-The Motor Car and Automobilia departments' foray into Scottsdale auto auction week in January saw $6.2 million raised, and a number of good prices realized.
+The Motor Car and Automobilia departments' foray into Scottsdale auto auction week in January saw $6.2 million raised, and a number of good prices realised.
 These included $667,000 for a well-documented

 1937 Mercedes-Benz 540K Cabriolet C, which attracted a fierce bidding battle between the USA,the UK, eastern Europe and the Far East, no doubt helping it beat its top estimate by almost $70,000.
 Meanwhile the impeccable Marlene Dietrich 1929 Rolls-Royce Phantom I Transformable Phaeton reached its top estimate at $524,000.